 This is when most international travellers have gone home, and the local and regional travellers are left to enjoy the show.

-Lodges drop their prices and the crowds evaporate – a good time to travel!
+Lodges drop their prices, and the crowds evaporate – an excellent time to travel!

 Migratory birds arrive, and most birds get stuck into breeding and are therefore more vocal and visible.
 Flying termites emerge and are preyed on by many species, from eagles and snakes to frogs and even leopards.
 Temperatures are more bearable than in September/October, and the usually infrequent rain clears the smoke and dust from the air.

 In April/May, the rains have ended, and widespread water sources are starting to dry up, and animals start moving to areas with permanent water.
 Temperatures are pleasant, and the bushveld is particularly lush and beautiful.

 The LOW / GREEN / EMERALD season – January to March

 This is when all significant holiday periods (local and international) are over, and few people go on safari.

 Lodges drop prices significantly as occupancies plummet.
 This a great time to negotiate reasonable rates and those extras that make you feel pampered and special!

 This period sees trees, shrubs and grasses thicken up – making wildlife viewing more difficult.
 Rainfall (usually once a day in the late afternoon) means widespread water availability, and many species disperse to take advantage of specific food opportunities and to get away from predators.
 Many resident species remain though but are harder to see.
 For some experienced travellers, this is their favourite time – because nature is now at full throttle as many species are breeding and there is plenty of food for everybody.

 Of course, these ‘rules’ vary regionally, and according to local conditions and animal movements.
 For example, the Kasanka bat and the Liuwa Plain wildebeest migrations in Zambia happen in November.